arthurpaulino/miraiml/README.md

 >>> from miraiml import HyperSearchSpace, Config, Engine
 ```

-Some didactic tutorials can be found in the [example](examples) directory.
+Some didactic tutorials can be found in the [examples](examples) directory.
 Or
 [Read the Docs][docs_url] for a better understanding of MiraiML.

 **Note**: For more info on `make` directives, call `$ make help`